 (A) When bids are required for a public improvement project and the state and state institutions of higher education as defined in section 3345.011 of the Revised Code (collectively referred to as the state) elect to accept bids through an electronic bidding system, the state shall comply with this rule and require all bids to be submitted exclusively through the state's enterprise electronic bidding module for construction.

-(C) The state may require interested bidders to pay a registration fee and maintenance fees to use the state's enterprise electronic bidding system or may require interested bidders to subscribe to a web-based subscription service as part of the state's electronic bidding module for construction at their own cost.
-The state may waive any registration or maintenance fees for members of diversity and inclusion programs required by the public authority or by applicable law, or other good cause shown.
+(C) The state may require interested bidders to pay a fee to use the state's enterprise electronic bidding system or may require interested bidders to subscribe to a web-based subscription service as part of the state's electronic bidding module for construction at their own cost.
+The state may waive any fees for members of diversity and inclusion programs required by the public authority or by applicable law, or other good cause shown.

-(E) The state shall include notice of the availability of electronic bidding in any legal notice or advertisement of the public improvement project and shall include any registration deadlines.
+(E) The state shall include notice of the availability of electronic bidding in any legal notice or advertisement of the public improvement project .
+Interested bidders are responsible for proper registration in the state's enterprise electronic bidding system or web-based subscription service prior to submitting a bid.
 All electronic bids considered by the state shall be received prior to the published bid deadline.

 (F) All modifications of the applicable electronic bid form by the state for a specific project shall be announced in an addendum published through the electronic bidding system.